E. Roland Harriman

-Edward Roland Noel "Bunny" Harriman (December 24, 1895 – February 16, 1978) was an American financier and philanthropist.
+Edward Roland Noel "Bunny" Harriman (December 24, 1895 – February 16, 1978) was an American financier, philanthropist and heir of the wealthy Harriman family.

 Early life

 Harriman was born on December 24, 1895, in New York City.
 He was the youngest of five surviving children of Mary Williamson Averell and Edward Henry Harriman.
 Among his siblings was W. Averell Harriman, the financier and government official, four years his senior.
 Edward H. Harriman's estate was substantial, variously estimated between $70 million and $100 million upon his death in 1909, leaving his wife and children well provided for.

 Roland, whom friends and family sometimes called "Bunny", was educated at Groton School, from which he graduated in 1913, and Yale University (B.A., 1917), where he was a member of Psi Upsilon fraternity.
 He was also a member of Skull and Bones with his classmate and friend Prescott Bush.
 During World War I he served for 10 months as an inspector with the rank of lieutenant in the United States Army Ordnance Department; stricken with pneumonia and influenza, he was honorably discharged in January 1919.

 E. Roland Harriman, residence in Arden, New York.